security-notes/infobyte-faraday-wiki/Web-Shell.md

 $ butterfly.server.py --unsecure --shell=/bin/zsh --cmd="path/to/faraday/faraday-terminal.zsh [host] [port]"
 ```

+To locate `faraday-terminal.zsh` use the command `locate faraday-terminal.zsh`

 Of course, you need to set the path of the folder in which you have Faraday (the [faraday-terminal.zsh](/faraday-terminal.zsh) script should be in the root of that folder) and pass the host and port arguments to that script, in case you've changed the Faraday's REST API parameters (remember that you have to run Faraday GTK or Faraday `--gui=no-gui` so that the terminal for ZSH functions properly).

 Now, open a new tab from the web-shell icon in the Web UI's sidebar, and you should see the ZSH shell up and running!